viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ### Configuration using Viam

 Next, we will add SLAM to the configuration.
+To enable offline mode, we will set the **use_live_data** flag to **false**.
+This tells the slam service to only use data found within the data directory you specified in your config.

 First, `ssh` into your Pi and find out your home directory by typing `pwd` This is an example of what you might see: